-During 4-6 June, Josiah Renfree will install, test, and calibrate the EK60 recording system (principally the GPT, a GPS receiver, and control and logging laptop PC) on Lisa Marie in Newport, OR.
-During this time, Josiah Renfree and Captain Ricky Blair will test the echosounder system's function and evaluate any crosstalk between the vessel's sonar and the echosounder.
+During June, SWFSC staff will install, test, and calibrate the EK60 recording system (principally the GPT, a GPS receiver, and control and logging laptop PC) on Lisa Marie in Newport, OR.
+During this time, SWFSC staff and Captain Ricky Blair will test the echosounder system's function and evaluate any crosstalk between the vessel's sonar and the echosounder.